finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             var apiInstance = new SqlBackgroundExecutionApi(config);
             var body = select Str, Takes500Ms from Testing1K where UseLinq = true and [Int] <= 120;  // string | The LuminesceSql query to kick off.
-            var queryName = Intentionally slow test query;  // string | A name for this query.
-This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) var timeoutSeconds = 1200;  // int? | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional)  (default to 0)
-            var keepForSeconds = 7200;  // int? | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d) (optional)  (default to 0)
+            var scalarParameters = new Dictionary<string, string>(); // Dictionary<string, string> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) var queryName = Intentionally slow test query;  // string | A name for this query.
+This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) var timeoutSeconds = 1200;  // int? | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional)  (default to 0) var keepForSeconds = 7200;  // int? | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d) (optional)  (default to 0)